erections

 • Testosterone: Low testosterone levels have been linked to high blood pressure.
 Testosterone is a key hormone when it comes to sexual function.
 This is because low levels of testosterone can lead to a reduced sex drive, inhibiting the ability to get an erection.

 Aside from high blood pressure, there are a number of health issues that are linked to ED, such as diabetes and high cholesterol.
-To get to the root of what’s causing your ED, you can take a blood test, such as the Erectile Dysfunction Test Kit.
+To get to the root of what’s causing your ED, you can take a blood test, such as the Sexual Performance Test Kit.
 This will measure important biomarkers such as cholesterol and testosterone.

 Blood pressure medications that may be linked to ED: